AdobeDocs/campaign-classic.en/help/platform/using/external-accounts.md

 The following connection types can be configured:

+* Azure Synapse.
+For more information, refer to this [page](../../platform/using/specific-configuration-database.md#configure-access-to-azure-synapse).
 * Oracle.
 For more information, refer to this [page](../../platform/using/specific-configuration-database.md#configure-access-to-oracle).
 * Netezza.
 For more information, refer to this [page](../../platform/using/specific-configuration-database.md#configure-access-to-netezza).
 * SAP HANA.
 For more information, refer to this [page](../../platform/using/specific-configuration-database.md#configure-access-to-sap-hana).